mindboundlabs/noxai/README.md

 ## 🧠 **About MindBound Labs**

 Nox AI is an initiative by **MindBound Labs**, a forward-thinking startup and research lab dedicated to advancing safe Artificial Superintelligence (ASI) through the power of communities.
-As part of a group of companies driven by innovation and collaboration, MindBound Labs is committed to ensuring that the future of AI is safe, ethical, and transformative for all.
+As a group of companies driven by innovation and collaboration, MindBound Labs is committed to ensuring that the future of AI is safe, ethical, and transformative for all.

 ---